-Week 1 (three days)

-Course Sign-up, E-Learning Orientation, and Introduction
+Week 1 (short) Course Sign-up, E-Learning Orientation, and Introduction

-"The Most Handsome Drowned Man in the World" - Gabriel Garcia Marquez
+Week 2 "The Most Handsome Drowned Man in the World" by Gabriel Garcia Marquez

-"Salvation" by Langston Hughes
+Week 3 "Salvation" by Langston Hughes

-"The Lesson" by Toni Cade Bambara
+Week 4 "The Lesson" by Toni Cade Bambara

-"Araby" by James Joyce
+Week 5 "Araby" by James Joyce

-Oedipus the King
+Week 6 Oedipus the King by Sophocles

-Oedipus the King (cont)
+Week 7 Oedipus the King (cont)

-"Excerpt from 'On Her Own Work-The Element of Suspense in 'A Good Man Is Hard to Find" by Flannery O'Connor

-"A Good Man Is Hard to Find" by Flannery O'Connor
+"Excerpt from 'On Her Own Work-The Element of Suspense in 'A Good Man Is Hard to Find" by Flannery O'Connor "A Good Man Is Hard to Find" by Flannery O'Connor

-Nineteenth Century Women

-"The Story of An Hour" by Kate Chopin

-"The Necklace" by Guy de Maupassant

-"The Wife" (poem) by Emily Dickinson
+Nineteenth Century Women "The Story of An Hour" by Kate Chopin "The Necklace" by Guy de Maupassant "The Wife" (poem) by Emily Dickinson

-Special Research Week

-Research Summary for Literary Essay
+Special Research Week Research Summary for Literary Essay

-Poetry: Sonnets

-"To the Marriage of True Minds" by Shakespeare

-"My Mistress's Eyes Are Nothing Like the Sun" by Shakespeare

-Sonnet 43 "How Do I Love Thee?" by Elizabeth Barrett Browning

-"What My Lips Have Kissed, and Where, and Why" by Edna St. Vincent Millay
+Poetry: Sonnets "Shall I Compare Thee to a Summer's Day" by William Shakespeare "My Mistress's Eyes Are Nothing Like the Sun" by William Shakespeare Sonnet 43 "How Do I Love Thee?" by Elizabeth Barrett Browning "What My Lips Have Kissed, and Where, and Why" by Edna St. Vincent Millay

-Lyrical Poetry

-"The Lake Isle of Innisfree" by William Butler Yeats
+Lyrical Poetry "The Lake Isle of Innisfree" by William Butler Yeats Narrative Poetry "White Lies" by Natasha Trethewey Dramatic Poetry "My Last Duchess" by Robert Browning

-Narrative Poetry

-"White Lies" by Natasha Trethewey

-Dramatic Poetry

-"My Last Duchess" by Robert Browning